 On the subject of great New Orleans lodging options during Southern Decadence, consider the historic and wonderfully atmospheric Hotel Monteleone, in the French Quarter, which works very hard to welcome GLBT visitors over this period.
 Another excellent option is the centrally located New Orleans Marriott, which offers last-minute rates for Decadence Weekend at a discount.

+Also check online resources about the New Orleans gay scene, such as the GLBT Ambush Magazine and GayNewOrleans.com.
 Also take a look at the excellent gay visitor site produced by the city's official tourism organization, the New Orleans Tourism Marketing Corporation.